-The Professional Registered Nursing Program at Lake Area Technical College is an Associate of Applied Science Degree Program.
+The Professional Registered Nursing Program at Lake Area Tech is an Associate of Applied Science Degree Program.
 The AAS Nursing Program prepares students who are Licensed Practical Nurses to complete a program of study in professional nursing that incorporates theory, clinical, lab, and simulation experiences.
 The program lasts 11 months over three semesters that builds off of the student’s LPN degree.
 The program is a campus based option and is only available to start each fall.
 Upon completion of this program, graduates are eligible to take the NLCEX-RN (National Council Licensure Examination for Registered Nurses).
 Graduates of this program may apply to another college or a university to pursue a Bachelor’s degree in nursing after completing their AAS degree and becoming a registered nurse.

 A complete list of acceptance criteria is available by clicking the banner below.

 The Registered Nursing program will accept 24 students in the fall of each year.
 Individuals interested in the program need to have a current unencumbered LPN license.
 The Registered Nursing program has an academically intense curriculum and requires a minimum of a 2.75 grade point average for admission.
-This nursing education program is a Candidate for accreditation by the Accreditation Commission for Education in Nursing.

 Please note: if a prospective student has been convicted of a felony, he/she could possibly not meet the qualifications to write the licensing exam.